6. The Stick Shed Moving Forward

 Slowly momentum increased and the Stick Shed gained recognition as a heritage building that could function within an active and regionally important grain storage facility.

-The Stick Shed as you see it today remains fully protected, and it was added to the Australian Heritage List in 2014 as entry number 101.
+The Stick Shed as you see it today remains fully protected, it was added to the Australian Heritage List in 2014 as entry number 101.
 The National Trust was the prime instigator assisted by Heritage Victoria and supported by the Yarriambiack Shire Council.
 This is recognition of a significant part of Australia’s history associated with the wheat industry and the impact of World War Two on the home front.

 Your visit to the Stick Shed supports the protection of this piece of Australia’s heritage for future generations.